Zoran Tošić: Manchester United

 Tošić was subject to a successful work permit application as the player had not played the required 75% of his team's matches in the previous year.
 On 28 November, there were reports that Tošić had been granted a work permit, with the transfer expected to go through at the start of the transfer window.
 Despite claims that negotiations had stalled over Tošić's personal terms, the transfer was finalised on 2 January 2009, with both Tošić and his Partizan teammate Adem Ljajić joining United.
 Tošić was given the number 14 shirt.

-Tošić received his first taste of first team football on 20 January 2009, when he was named on the bench for United's League Cup semi-final second leg at home to Derby County.
+Tošić received his first team football debut on 20 January 2009, when he was named on the bench for United's League Cup semi-final second leg at home to Derby County.
 He made his debut in an FA Cup Fourth round match against Tottenham Hotspur on 24 January 2009, when he came on as a 72nd-minute substitute for Cristiano Ronaldo.
-Tošić's league debut came three days later, on 27 January 2009, when he came on as a 77th-minute substitute for his friend Dimitar Berbatov in United's 5–0 win over West Bromwich Albion.
-Although he did not make many first team appearances in his first season at Manchester United, Tošić became a regular in the club's reserve team, helping the team to a second-place finish in the Premier Reserve League before scoring the winning goal in the final of the 2009 Manchester Senior Cup against Bolton Wanderers at the Reebok Stadium.
+Tošić made his league debut on 27 January 2009, coming on as a substitute at the 77th minute for Dimitar Berbatov in Manchester United's 5–0 victory against West Bromwich Albion.
+Although he did not make many first team appearances in his first season at Manchester United, Tošić became a regular footballer in the club's reserve team, helping the team to reach second place in the Premier Reserve League before scoring the winning goal in the final of the 2009 Manchester Senior Cup against Bolton Wanderers at the Reebok Stadium.

-He scored his first senior goal for the club on 26 July 2009 in an 8–2 victory over Hangzhou Greentown during United's pre-season campaign in Asia.
+Tošić scored his first senior goal for the club on 26 July 2009 in an 8–2 victory against Hangzhou Greentown during United's pre-season campaign in Asia.

-In a Scottish newspaper interview in September 2012, Tošić stated that he regretted walking out on United.
+In a Scottish newspaper interview in September 2012, Tošić stated that he regretted walking out on Manchester United.

 Loan to 1.
 FC Köln

 On 27 January 2010, Tošić joined 1.
 FC Köln on loan until the end of the 2009–10 season.
-He made his debut three days later, coming on as a substitute for Taner Yalçın in the 54th minute of Köln's 2–1 win away to Eintracht Frankfurt on 30 January.
-On 27 March 2010, Tošić scored his first two goals for Köln in his eighth appearance for them, in a 4–1 away win over Hannover 96.
-However, in his next league match a week later, he was sent off after two bookable offences in the space of 45 seconds, coming in a 3–0 home defeat at the hands of Hertha BSC.
-On 17 April 2010, after his one-game ban was over, Tošić returned to the squad and scored both goals in a 2–0 victory over VfL Bochum.
+He made his debut three days later, coming on as a substitute for Taner Yalçın in the 54th minute of Köln's 2–1 away victory against Eintracht Frankfurt on 30 January.
+On 27 March 2010, Tošić scored his first two goals for Köln in his eighth appearance for them, in a 4–1 away victory against Hannover 96.
+However, in his next league match one week later, he was sent off after two offences at 45 seconds, coming in a 3–0 home defeat against Hertha BSC.
+On 17 April 2010, after his one-match ban was over, Tošić returned to the squad and scored two goals in a 2–0 victory against VfL Bochum.
 After five months with Köln, he returned to Manchester United in June 2010.